International rugby union eligibility rules: Pre-2000

-2000 amendments: the one-country-for-life rule
+2000 amendments: one country rule

 Both the eligibility rules and the adoption of professionalism in 1995 increased the number of players representing nations other than their country of birth.
 Particularly the number of Pacific Island players representing New Zealand and Australia (either in the fifteen-a-side form of the game or in sevens) and Southern Hemisphere players playing for Northern Hemisphere nations grew significantly in the second half of the 1990s, due to a big difference in resources and professional pathways between rugby nations.

-Eventually, after a review of the eligibility rules, the IRFB – on 17 January 1997 – adopted an amendment to its regulations (effective from 1 January 2000) that meant that a player could only represent one country.
-A player who had represented a country by playing for its national team, official second national (or "A") team or sevens team against an equivalent team from another country, would no longer be able to switch countries.
+Eventually, after a review of the eligibility rules, the IRFB – on 17 January 1997 – adopted an amendment to its regulations (effective from 1 January 2000) so that a player could only represent one country.
+A player who represented a country by playing for its national team, official second national (or "A") team or sevens team against an equivalent team from another country, would no longer be able to switch countries.

-Players who played for a national team after 1 January 1997 could no longer change countries, because the stand-down period of three years would be completed after the "one-country-for-life rule" came into effect.
+Players who played for a national team after 1 January 1997 could no longer change countries, because the stand-down period of three years would be completed after the new rule came into effect.
 It also resulted in unions rushing into capping dual eligible players before 1 January 2000, before the new rule would prevent them from doing so.
 This went as far as the Scottish Rugby Union organising a match between Scotland A and the Netherlands on 21 December 1999 for the sole purpose of capturing players Paul Johnstone (35 caps for Zimbabwe) and Alistair Murdoch (2 caps for Australia) before the new rule came into effect.